Effective Data Visualization

 Presenting Data Effectively was so popular, it is now in a second edition.

 This time around, you’re in for some big changes.

 WE ARE IN FULL COLOR.
 Hallelujah!
 That alone is probably enough to justify a second edition of this book but it isn’t the only reason.

 Ever since the first edition of this book published, my inbox has been flooded with requests from wonderful data nerds all over the globe, doing their best to present data effectively.
 I’ve logged so many miles traveling near and far to help.
 Nearly every client has asked hard questions, set their sights on lofty designs, and then asked “Can Microsoft Office do that?”

 They have pushed me to invent more solutions, develop new frameworks for our thinking, and create more streamlined techniques.
 And you, Rockstar, have pushed yourself!
 You’ve written to me with your own hacks and tricks to make reporting ever better and I’m thrilled to feature the work of readers and clients throughout this second edition.

-Order now and join so many others that call this work “life changing.”
+Join so many others who call this work “life changing.”